informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `"markdown_pattern":` _pattern_: The visual presentation of the key SHOULD be computed by performing [Pattern Expansion](#pattern-expansion) on _pattern_ to obtain a markdown-formatted text value which MAY be rendered using a markdown-aware renderer.
 - `"column_order"`: `[` _columnorder_key_ ... `]`: An alternative sort method to apply when a client wants to semantically sort by key values.
 - `"column_order": false`: Sorting by this key psuedo-column should not be offered.
+- `"show_key_link": true`: Override the inherited behavior of key display and add a link to the referred row.
+- `"show_key_link": false`: Override the inherited behavior of key display by not adding any the extra.

 Supported _columnorder_key_ syntax: